 Austin could not be a better home for this exhibit focused on the history of music festivals.
 Artifacts and concert footage bring the experience alive whether it's Hendrix at Monterey or Queen at Live Aid - both featured in a video montage of the Top 10 festival performances of all-time.
 Artifacts include Muddy Waters' '59 Martin acoustic played at the '68 Newport Folk Festival, a poster board stenciled sign by Banksy, and Dave Navarro's Jane's Addiction stage getup.
-Curated by the Rock and Roll Hall of Fame and Museum.
-March 10-July 23, Mon.-Sat., 9am-5pm, Sun., 12-5pm. $9-13.
+Through July 23, Mon.-Sat., 9am-5pm, Sun., 12-5pm. $9-13.

 Stevie Ray Vaughan fans will not want to miss this exhaustive exhibit guest curated by his brother, Jimmie Vaughan.
 Many of Vaughan's guitars (including his legendary "Number One" Fender stratocaster) will be on view as well as early family photos, concert posters, stage outfits, handwritten lyrics, exclusive archival concert footage, his famed hat, and more.
-March 10 through July 23. $9-13.
+Through July 23. $9-13.

 This exhibit examines "the lives of individuals intertwined in the domestic slave trade by exploring slavery’s reach beyond New Orleans and Galveston, beyond Texas, beyond the South, and into the very fabric of America."
 Through July 9.
 Cost of museum admission, free for members.

 A screening of the Coen brothers classic film Raising Arizona with music from the Quaker City Night Hawks preceding.
 6pm.
 Free.

 Donate a fan through August 31 to help Family Eldercare keep those in need cool this summer.
 See website for drop off locations and more.
 Free.